levimake/customer-support-intent-linguistic-prediction/README.md

 Overview
 --------

-This dataset can be used to train intent recognition models on Natural Language Understanding (NLU) platforms: LUIS, Dialogflow, Lex, RASA and any platform that accepts text as input.
+This dataset can be used to train intent recognition models on Natural Language Understanding (NLU) platforms: LUIS, Dialogflow, Lex, RASA and any other NLU platform that accepts text as input.

-The dataset is parallel to our Evaluation dataset (see Customer Service Tagged Evaluation Dataset for Intent Detection).
+The dataset is parallel to our Evaluation dataset (see [Customer Service Tagged Evaluation Dataset for Intent Detection](https://github.com/bitext/customer-support-intent-detection-evaluation-dataset)).
 Both datasets can be used in conjunction to first train then evaluate the accuracy provided by training.
 The main difference between the two datasets is the number of utterances:

-  - The training dataset contains about 8,000 utterances (about 300 per intent), because most platforms limit the number of utterances that can be used for training
+  - The training dataset contains 8,100 utterances (300 per intent), because most platforms limit the number of utterances that can be used for training
-  - The evaluation dataset contains about 260,000 utterances (about 10,000 per intent), since there is no limit in the amount of evaluation data that can be used in any platform
+  - The evaluation dataset contains around 270,000 utterances (around 10,000 per intent), since there is no limit in the amount of evaluation data that can be used in any platform

-For the rest, both datasets share the rest of the specifications, so they can be used in conjunction.
+Both datasets share the rest of the specifications, so they can be used in conjunction.
 The training dataset has the following specs, shared with the evaluation dataset:

   - Customer Service domain
   - 11 categories or intent groups
   - 27 intents assigned to one of the 11 categories
-  - 260,000 utterances assigned to the 27 intents
+  - 7 entity/slot types

+Each utterance is tagged with entities/slots when applicable.
 Additionally, each utterance is enriched with tags that indicate the type of language variation that the utterance expresses.
 Examples include:

   - The tag “COLLOQUIAL” indicates that the utterance contains informal expressions: “can u close my account”
   - The tag “INTERROGATIVE” indicates that the utterance is a question: “how do I open an account”